Reconnection-Driven Turbulent Fluctuations in the Magnetically Dominated Collisionless Regime: Introduction

 Here we present the results of large-scale three-dimensional (3D) PIC simulations of magnetic reconnection in magnetically-dominated plasmas.
 We follow the evolution of an initially laminar current sheet through the onset of collisionless reconnection into a state of reconnection-driven turbulence.
 By resolving scales from the system size down to the electron inertial length, we characterize the statistical properties of velocity and magnetic field fluctuations, compute their intermittency and anisotropy, and assess the influence of the guide field on the cascade.
-The resulting picture links the reconnection dynamics to the associated energy transfer across multiple scales, providing a basis for understanding reconnection-driven turbulent fluctuations in high‑energy astrophysical plasmas.
+The resulting picture links the reconnection dynamics to the associated energy transfer across multiple scales, providing a basis for understanding reconnection-driven turbulent fluctuations in the regime of magnetically dominated collisionless plasma.